 How Do I Get a Library Card?

 Stop by the Music Library Service Desk to pick up an application form.
 All students under the age of 18 need to have their parent or guardian sign the form before their cards can be issued.

 How Long Can I Borrow Materials?

-Pre-College students may borrow books and scores for 28 days, and may renew these items up to 4 times.
-EFFECTIVE OCTOBER 24, 2013 - Audiovisual materials can be checked out for out of library use for 7 days!
+Pre-College students may borrow books, scores, sound recordings, and video recordings for 28 days, and may renew these items up to 4 times.

 When is the Music Library Open?

 Normal semester hours are Monday-Thursday, 8 am-10 pm; Friday, 8 am-5 pm; Saturday, CLOSED; Sunday, 2-10 pm.

 Hours vary during Vanderbilt holiday breaks - check the Music Library's hours page for more information.

 Can I Use a Computer?